The I-65/I-71 Regional Connector Planning Study is a high

 highway project in the future.
 If a

-project or projects advances forward from the study, there will be ample
+project or projects advance forward from the study, there will be ample

 opportunity for public participation and comment.

 If you have any further questions or comments, please